iCliniq Logo

 What Are T-Cell and Its Disorders?

 When there is any microbial ingestion or infection in the body, T-cells act as an activator for cytotoxic T-cells and B-cells to release antibodies and macrophages to kill the infection.
-However, they are only activated into effector cells in the presence of infection, antigen-presenting cells bind with them.
+However, they are only activated into effector cells in the presence of infection; antigen-presenting cells bind with them.
 At the time of immune system development, the nature of the T-cells converting into effector cells will be determined.

 The immunodeficiency related to T-cell is the result of congenital disorders or disorders related secondary to severe infections, where infants lack protection against viruses or bacteria.
 Newborns are often seen with persistent infection because of this disorder, and as a result, their physical growth is prolonged and often creates life-threatening complications.

-What Are the Causes of T-Cell Disorders?
+What Are the Causes of T-cell Disorders?

 • Deficiencies Caused by Hereditary and Congenital Defects:

-• Infantile Agammaglobulinemia: Being a rare disorder, one of the causes that create T-cell deficiencies is a congenital defect.
+• Infantile Agammaglobulinemia: Being a rare disorder, one of the causes of T-cell deficiencies is a congenital defect.
 When in the presence of a foreign substance called an antigen, the body reacts by producing the antibody protein called immunoglobulin from B cells.
 However, in conditions like X-linked infantile agammaglobulinemia, this procedure is affected, and so is the production of all types of immunoglobulin.
 Usually, intravenous and subcutaneous immunoglobulin administration is suggested for patients along with antibiotics.

 • Deficiencies Caused by Infection: